meilisearch/documentation/reference/api/settings.md

 :::

 ::: tip
-[This website maintained by a french developer](https://sites.google.com/site/kevinbouge/stopwords-lists) offers lists of possible stop words in different languages.
+[This website maintained by a French developer](https://sites.google.com/site/kevinbouge/stopwords-lists) offers lists of possible stop words in different languages.
 Note that, depending on your dataset and use case, you will need to tweak these lists for optimal results.
 :::

 ### Get stop words